superhero1/ffritz/README-APP.md

 ------------------------------------------------

-The application package contains the complete buildroot root-filesystem that was used to build the ffritz application package (in /usr/local/buildroot).
+The application package contains the complete buildroot root-filesystem that was used to build the ffritz application package in /usr/local/buildroot.

-The buildroot startup service will prepare a fully operational filesystem below /tmp/br.
+The buildroot service will prepare a fully operational filesystem below /tmp/br.
 All required special filesystems are mounted (dev, sys, proc).

-In addition a ramdisc overlay is mounted "over" the filesystem using uinionfs so that the filesystem is writeable.
+In addition a ramdisc overlay is mounted over parts the filesystem using unionfs (/etc, /var, /root) so that the filesystem is writeable there.
 Since the ramdisc overlay is located in /etc/ffnvram/buildroot any change made there can be made persistent by calling nvsync.